Breaking Cat News by Georgia Dunn for February 06, 2022

 47. Missing large

-sarah413 Premium Member about 2 years ago
+sarah413 Premium Member over 2 years ago

 Many years ago I was at my Grandmothers house with my mom and made the mistake of spelling the “S” word using the spelling blocks.
 I was immediately “escorted” to the bathroom and had my mouth washed out with soap.
 Even spelling out a bad word can get you in trouble!!